This website uses cookies. Find out more in our Privacy Policy.

 If there are extenuating circumstances the FAFSA doesn’t take into account, such as medical expenses, unemployment or a change in financial situation between years, reach out to your admission counselor or the Office of Financial Aid to walk through our appeal process.

 For incoming first-year students, we typically begin to send out financial aid offers in early February.
-For the 2024-2025 award year, however, offers will begin in March due to the later FAFSA open.
 For returning students, we will begin to send out offers in June.

-If you are an incoming first-year student, you will see your offer in both your admission portal and sent via USPS.
+If you are an incoming first-year student, you will see your offer in both your admission portal a hard copy will be mailed.
 If you are a current student, you can view your offer in your financial aid portal, accessible through ASCAgnes.

-If you are approved as a commuter by the Office of Residence Life, your financial aid offer will likely change because of your adjusted cost of attendance.
+If you are approved as a commuter by the Office of Residence Life, your financial aid offer could change to reflect off-campus living status.

 In order to receive your federal or state aid, you must maintain Agnes Scott College’s Satisfactory Academic Progress.
 Individual scholarships have their own requirements for eligibility maintenance.